lgonzalezrouco/pti/p3_xml/README.md

 ## 3 Lab assignment

-You have to program an console application with the following behavior:
+You have to program a console application that keeps information about car rentals in an XML file named carrental.xml.
+The application will accept just one parameter that will specify the action to be performed.
+After executing one action the application will finish.
+These are the actions that the application must provide:

 ### 3.1 reset